striim/striim-dockerfiles/README.md

 Docker images along with docker-compose scripts for deploying and running Striim Platform.

-Pre-built images are available in private Azure Container Registry.
-Please contact support@striim.com to get access to the docker images.
+Pre-built images are available Docker Hub.
+Please contact support@striim.com if you run in to any issues with the docker images.

 ## Supported Deployment